pvdz/zeparser3/tests/testcases/parser/random_stuff/protected_double_declraed_according_to_v8_3.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already `var` bound
+  Attempted to create a lexical binding for `protected` but another binding already existed on the same level

 function protected(){for(;;)switch(x){default:}}const protected=x
                                                       ^------- error